 This giant book is another self-help classic by author Timothy Ferriss.
 This book is a mixture of the lessons learned from over 200 interviews with great people, world-class performers, and billionaires.

 The wisdom is collected in the form of a book from the author’s very famous podcast, popularly known as The Tim Ferriss Show.

-It includes daily habits, rituals, routines and the tactics that successful people from different areas use to reach where they are today.
+It includes daily habits, rituals, routines, and the tactics that successful people from different areas used to reach where they are today.

 Some of the guests included Arnold Schwarzenegger, Peter Thiel, Jack Dorsey, Jocko Willink and many others.
 The book is divided into three parts – healthy, wealthy, and wise; within which each section has relevant professional guests educating on the respective topics.

 Throughout the book, the book also includes line arts and illustrations that explain certain complicated topics easily (e.g., portraying the following exercise).